ValeP314/il_torrione/README.md

 ### Features Left to Implement

 - New page with photo gallery and guests review, when there will be enough content for it to be implemented.
+- Add favicon once the logo will be finalised by customer.

 ## Testing